"Reality is incapable of illusion"

 Therefore what we take for an illusion is actually a delusion – a misapprehension in our mind – having already decided what something is supposed to be and unwilling to find fault in our impressions.

-And reality is of course the only trustworthy context available to us to clear up our delusions.
+'Reality' is a good word for a frame of reference immune to interpretation by which to identify a misinterpretation – and it's of course the only trustworthy context available to us to clear up our delusions.